 And you can use either black or white beans.

-Tips to Making These Chocolate Protein Snacks
+Tips to Making These Chocolate Protein Bites

 They really taste best with date paste.
 And date paste is easy to make.
 I have a recipe here, but all you do is buy fresh Medjool dates.
 I find mind in the produce section of supermarkets, usually in a plastic case.
 Soak them in water overnight, pit them, and blend with water into a paste.
 Refrigerate that paste for recipes like this or to use a sweetener for other recipes and smoothies.